yamanakah/loan_data_analysis/README.md

 - Different states in the US show very divergent default rates, showing that the regional performance of the loans is not homogenous.

 - Borrowers who defaulted generally came from lower income levels.
 This holds across almost all employment types.
+They also show generally higher levels of APR and lower Prosper Scores (for loans past 2009).

 - Connectsion between the APR and defaults or income could not be established.